crosswalk-project/crosswalk-website/documentation/Manifest/20-Permissions.md

     <uses-permission android:name="android.permission.WRITE_SMS"/>
     <uses-permission android:name="android.permission.VIBRATE"/>

 Note that the `make_apk.py` script always adds a default set of permissions (the first group in the example above).
-Only the second group of permissions are the ones added because of the presence of the `permissions` field in the manifest.
+Only the second group of permissions are the ones added because of the presence of the `xwalk_permissions` field in the manifest.
 The mappings from permissions in the manifest to Android permissions are shown in the [table in the next section](#Permissions-required-by-API).

 Alternatively, permissions can be specified on the command line and not included in `manifest.json`.
 For example, the following command line option would have the same effect as the manifest shown: